ShreeyaRuia/Data-Structures/README.md

     * counting internal nodes
     * hieght of tree
 3. [Graph](graph.c "Click to redirect to c program"):
-    > Using linklist and Matrix
+    > Using linklist and 2Darray
     * depth for search
     * breadth for search
 4. [Link List](link.c "Click to redirect to c program"):